icy/bash-coding-style/README.md

 reload them every time you want to extract some portion from them.
 This really makes your script slow and buggy.
-When your script needs to interpret any kind of data, it's a good idea to move forward and rewrite the script in `Ruby/Python/Golang`.
+When your script needs to interpret any kind of data, it's a good idea to move forward and rewrite the script in another language, `Ruby/Python/Golang/...`.

 Anyway, probably you can't deny to ignore `Bash`: it's still very popular and many services are woken up by some shell things.